A buying guide to purchase your first hybrid or electric car.

 A few hybrid and electric cars to consider

-Here are some common eco-friendly cars found on the road across the states:
+Here are some of the most eco-friendly cars found on the road across the states:

 - Toyota Prius.
 An early hybrid and perhaps one of the more common green cars.
 They come as a medium sedan or hatchback and are similar to a Toyota Corolla.